-Protected: Geographical Representation in EU Leadership Observatory 2021
+The Geographical Representation in EU Leadership Observatory 2021 analyses past and present trends of regional representation in the EU’s leadership.

 European Democracy Consulting provides its comments on the APPF’s reply in the framework of the European Ombudsman inquiry into its transparency practices.